-Applications close on 11 August 2015.
+Applications are accepted at any time up to 15 November 2016.
 A Draft Final Report should be submitted for approval no later than 1 June 2017.

 All funded activities must be finished and evaluated by 30 June 2017.

 2. Are you eligible to apply?